srthirum1/Final_Group_Project/README.md

 <br>![Final Descriptive](Final_Project/images/1_Final_descriptive.png)
 *   The data has lot of **QUANTITATIVE** parameters: SqFtTotal, Lot_Size, Age, BathsTotal, BedsTotal, BathsFull, BathsHalf, DOM, Year_Sold.
 But it lacks the *"qualitative"* parameter.
 Two houses of the same size, built in the same year within the same neighborhood can have them constructed with different *quality"; for example, vinyl vs tile.
 *   While "List_Price" is highly correlated with the "Sale_Price", in this analysis, List_Price serves as the **ONLY** quality parameter.
 For example, sellers tend to ask for a higher price if the house has been remodeled recently.

+#### 6. Submission Details
+This week, you should be submitting a link to your GitHub repository, which should contain all the deliverables for the presentation, GitHub, machine learning model, and database sections.

 = = = = = = = = = = = = = = = = = = = = = = =<br>
 •	Roles and Responsibilities: